21st Panzer Division: 1943

 By the time it reached Tunis, 21st Panzer had ceased to exist as a cohesive unit and was split up into Battle Groups (Kampfgruppen) Pfeiffer and Gruen.
 They were subsequently renamed Battle Groups Stenkhoff and Schuette, which took part in the Battle of Kasserine Pass.
 Major General Von Hulsen surrendered the remnants of the division on 13 May 1943.

-In France, the division was reconstituted in June 1943, where it remained for rehabilitation and garrison duty until the Allied landings at Normandy.
+After Africa, the division was reformed in Europe, where it garrisoned Caen, until 16th field luftwaffe division relieved it of its duty.
+It was then moved to Paris, where it remained for rehabilitation and garrison duty until the Allied landings at Normandy.
 The new division's commander was Oberst Edgar Feuchtinger who was promoted to Generalmajor on 1 August 1943 and Generalleutenant (equivalent to Major-General) exactly a year later.
 It was heavily engaged in the fighting at the Normandy beachheads, being the only Panzer division to engage the Allies on the first day.

 The division was formed from the elements of the newly created Schnelle Division West (Fast Division West), a newly designed, highly mobile type of formation that was intended to be able to cover a great deal of territory to reach a point of invasion.
 It was thought that a number of these formations would be set up in France, each with greater mobility and transport than a standard panzer division.
 German industry was unable to provide the vehicles for these units, and only a single brigade was formed, known as Schnelle Brigade West.
-This was largely fitted out with captured French halftracks and light tanks that had been armoured and up-gunned by a mechanical engineer by the name of Alfred Becker.
+This was largely fitted out with captured French half tracks and light tanks that had been armoured and up-gunned by a mechanical engineer by the name of Alfred Becker.
 Working at a conversion facility near Paris called Baukommando Becker, Becker provided the unit with most of its transport and all of its assault guns.
 On June 17, 1943 Schnelle Brigade West was upgraded to Schnelle Division West, and on June 27, 1943, was assigned the name 21st Panzer Division in memory of the unit that had fought and been captured in North Africa.
 Major Becker was assigned the command of the division's assault gun battalion, Panzerjäger-Abteilung 200.

 The division was under the command of Rommel, who was responsible for German forces from the Netherlands to the Loire.